What specific site does the Queensland Government refer to as “The Spit parkland”?

 The Community Consultation has now closed.

 Feedback and commentary will be collated in reports for stakeholders and the community, and for the Queensland Government.

-The protection and enhancement of the northern end of The Spit is unrelated to the consultation regarding the proposed Integrated Resort Development (ASF proposal) site.
-However, it is efficient to conduct the two consultation programs at the same time because the two projects are likely to be of interest to similar community groups and community members.
+The protection and enhancement of the northern end of The Spit was unrelated to the consultation regarding the proposed Integrated Resort Development (ASF proposal) site.
+However, it was efficient to conduct the two consultation programs at the same time because the two projects were likely to be of interest to similar community groups and community members.

 While the Queensland Government acknowledges that other consultation programs have been conducted on specific areas of The Spit and on specific projects, this is the first time the Queensland Government has commissioned its own consultation on The Spit parkland as a whole, and sought community views on their improvement and permanent protection.

 Who conducted the community consultation program?